 Yes.
-There are over 700 campuses that are smoke free or tobacco free, according to the American Nonsmokers’ Rights Foundation.
+There are at least 2,490 campuses that are 100% smoke free, according to the American Nonsmokers’ Rights Foundation.

 No. We are only asking them to not smoke on campus.

 No.The policy prohibits smoking in personal vehicles while on UCF’s campus.

 There is no legal right to smoke under either state or federal law.
 Prohibiting smoking on campus provides access to clean, smoke-free air while allowing adults who smoke to continue to do so off-campus.
 This decision supports the rights and privileges of both smokers and non-smokers alike.